-11. That, in the event the company intends to pay for attendance at the General Shareholders' Meeting, it establishes in advance a general policy of long-term effect regarding such payments.
+11. That if the company intends to pay premiums for attending the General Shareholders' Meeting, it should establish in advance a general policy on such premiums and this policy should be stable.

-Complies \Box Complies partially \Box Explanation \Box Not applicable \boxtimes
+Complies $\Box$ Complies partially $\Box$ Explanation $\Box$ Not applicable $\boxtimes$

-12. That the Board of Directors completes its duties with a unity of purpose and independence, treating all similarly situated shareholders equally and that it is guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, and the promotion of continuity and maximization of the economic value of the business.
+12. That the Board of Directors should perform its duties with a unity of purpose and independence, treating all similarly situated shareholders equally and that it is guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, and the promotion of continuity and maximization of the economic value of the business.

-And that in pursuit of the company's interest, in addition to complying with applicable law and rules and in engaging in conduct based on good faith, ethics and respect for commonly accepted best practices, it seeks to reconcile its own company interests, when appropriate, with the legitimate interests of its employees, suppliers, clients and other stakeholders, as well as the impact of its corporate activities on the broader community and the natural environment.
+And that in pursuit of the company's interest, in addition to complying with applicable law and rules and in engaging in conduct based on good faith, ethics and respect for commonly accepted best practices, it should seek to reconcile its own company interests, when appropriate, with the legitimate interests of its employees, suppliers, clients and other stakeholders that may be affected, as well as the impact of its corporate activities on the broader community and the natural environment.